-We reiterate that for the distribution of RFEs (i.e., the distribution of e) could be any distribution.
-It is, therefore, prudent to pick a robust dispersion measure, which is why we use IQR instead of SD.
+We reiterate that the distribution of RFEs (i.e., the distribution of e) could be any distribution.
+It is therefore prudent to pick a robust dispersion measure, which is why we use IQR instead of SD.
 The latter tends to get dominated by the size of extreme outliers.21 where ν is the median RFE.
 Since X_j is an estimator of e_j , these hypotheses can be tested by conducting multiple tests, one for each X_j where $j \in \{1, \ldots, J\}$.
 Each individual test is a two-sided one that verifies whether X_j is statistically different from ν .
-(Note that the critical values used in the test need to account for multiple hypothesis testing, which is discussed below.)
+(Note that the critical values used in the test need to account for MHT, which we discuss below.)
 In the implementation, we set ν equal to the median estimate.
-If in at least one of these tests the null is rejected, then dispersion is non-zero, and we consider non-standard errors to be statistically significant.22
+If in at least one of these tests the null is rejected, then dispersion is nonzero and we consider NSEs to be statistically significant.
+22

-Testing for non-standard error.
-We test for "significance of non-standard errors" by testing whether or not there is any dispersion in RFEs.
-We do this by testing the following set of null hypotheses:
+Testing for NSE.
+We test for significance of NSEs by testing whether there is any dispersion in RFEs.
+We do so by testing the null hypotheses